 Here is a typical schedule for the recovering alcoholic in rehab on a weekday:

 Typical Rehab Schedule:

-- 6:00-7:00 am Wake up time for everyone.
+- 6:00-7:00 am Wake up time for everyone in inpatient alcohol rehab.
 No one is allowed to be in their beds past 7 a.m., no matter how late they might have been up the night before.
 Yeah, it’s hard, but worth it at the end of the day.